Laci1953/RC2014-CPM/ZORK/readme.txt

 I re-wrote in assembler the file-accessing routines (for the ZORK Save/Restore commands) and modified small parts of the text parser.

-Z80SIM was used as a development platform, because of the large size of the C files being compiled.

-This folder contains versions for RC2014 provided with a 512KB ROM + 512KB RAM module, with a serial SIO, ACIA and KIO board; it works with either 64MB or 128MB CF's.
+This folder contains versions for RC2014 provided with a 512KB ROM + 512KB RAM module, with a serial SIO, ACIA and KIO board; it works with 64MB CF's.

 You must have also an EEPROM burner, to burn the zork_rom_serial.hex file on the 512KB EEPROM.
 This EEPROM will contain a CP/M booter and the ZORK overlays.
-The booter will boot a CP/M from a 64MB CF (the PutSys hex files are included).
+The booter will boot a CP/M from a 64MB CF.
+You must first copy CP/M sytem files to the 64MB CF, using the appropriate PutSys.hex file (the PutSys.hex files are included - for ACIA,SIO or KIO).

 An example of an RC2014 system configuration on which ZORK can run: